ddev/ddev/docs/users/extend/customization-extendibility.md

 * Add your configuration changes.
 * Save your configuration file and run `ddev start` to reload the project.
 If you encounter issues with your configuration or the project fails to start, use `ddev logs` to inspect the logs for possible apache configuration errors.
 * Use `ddev exec apachectl -t` to do a general apache syntax check.
-* The alias `Alias "/phpstatus" "/var/www/phpstatus.php"` is required for the healthcheck script to work.
 * Any errors in your configuration may cause the web container to fail, so if you see that behavior, use `ddev logs` to diagnose.
-* **IMPORTANT**: Changes to .ddev/apache/apache-site.conf take place on a `ddev start`.
+* **IMPORTANT**: Changes to .ddev/apache/apache-site.conf take place on a `ddev restart`.
 You can also `ddev exec apachectl -k graceful` to reload the apache configuration.

 ### Providing custom PHP configuration (php.ini)